iLVL-Key/FFXI/addons/leaderboard/readme.md

 ↑ A Rival Skillchain notification.

 ### Features
-- 3 different tracking modes:
+- 4 different tracking modes:
   - **Silent:** Tracks in the background, no party chat call outs.
 Default.
   - **Lite:** Limited party chat call outs.
   - **Party:** Full party chat call outs.
 Great for linkshell events.
+  - **Mog Kart:** Inspired by Mario Kart, this mode includes "items" that players (trusts too!) can receive and use to affect other players points.
+    - All items can have their attributes changed in the settings file.
+    - Note: Uses tells to send players their items as well as receive the command to use them
 - Tracks 11 different boards.
 - On-Screen Display for tracking boards in realtime.
 - Rival system.
 Set another player as your Rival and get notifications when either of you beat the others scores (visible only to you).
 - Optout list.
 Characters on this list will not be tracked and all current data for them will be deleted.
+- Chat Buffer system.
+Holds new outgoing messages in a buffer table before sending out to chat to prevent errors with multiple chat messages at the same time.
 - Party commands.
-Party members can use party chat (or a tell) to issue certain commands while in Party or Lite Modes.
+Party members can use party chat and/or tells to issue certain commands while in Party or Lite Modes.
+  - Flood delay per player so that individuals can't spam commands and lock others out.
 - Automatic data recovery.
 If you crash or disconnect, all scores are saved and it picks back up right where it left off.
 - Tracks every players scores individually.
 Allows any player in the group to get a report with only their own scores for each board.
 - Tracks the number of "9's" a player has hit.